 Our surgery suite has two operating tables each equipped with an anesthetic machine.
 We have a variety of anesthetic monitors including a state-of-the-art Cardell which allows us to track oxygen, carbon dioxide, heart rate, blood pressure, ECG and temperature of our patients.
 An electro-cautery machine may be used to control bleeding and speed healing time.
 A Hot Dog Warming Blanket makes sure that your pet stays warm during surgery, and during recovery they will be wrapped in warm fleece blankets.

-As an AAHA approved clinic we maintain high standards for anesthesia, surgery, pain control and sterility to keep your pet safe and comfortable during surgery.
-Our veterinarians are all experienced surgeons with different areas of expertise, with Dr Macmillan providing specialized orthopaedic procedures varying from fracture repair to Cranial Cruciate Advanced Procedures such as TTA (Tibial Tuberosity Advancement).
+approved clinic we maintain high standards for anesthesia, surgery, pain control and sterility to keep your pet safe and comfortable during surgery.
+Our veterinarians are all experienced surgeons with different areas of expertise, with Dr. Ed Macmillan providing specialized orthopaedic procedures varying from fracture repair to Cranial Cruciate Advanced Procedures such as TTA (Tibial Tuberosity Advancement).